homebase-id/odin-core/README.md

 ### Setup

 Notes:
-* The API tests use frodo.digital and samwise.digital.
+* The API tests use frodo.dotyou.cloud, sam.dotyou.cloud.
 Public DNS has these configured to point to 127.0.0.1
 * For UI work, you should pull the repos for the react-client-apps and run ```npm install && npm start``` in each.
 The web Youverse.Hosting project uses a proxy server to serve these in the dev env.
   * https://github.com/YouFoundation/owner-app
   * https://github.com/YouFoundation/public-app